jusirkka/jolla-tide/README.md

-# plasma-tide
+# jolla-tide
-KDE4/Plasma-Applet adaptation of xtide
+SailfishOS adaptation of xtide and more